 Codman Specialty Surgical products are sold through a combination of directly employed sales representatives, distributors and wholesalers, depending on the customer call point.
-During the first quarter of 2018, we integrated the commercial teams from the acquired global Codman Neurosurgery and legacy Integra businesses.
+During the first half of 2018, we integrated the commercial teams from the acquired global Codman Neurosurgery and legacy Integra businesses.

 Orthopedics and Tissue Technologies products are sold through directly employed sales representatives, distributors focused on their respective surgical specialties and strategic partners.
-During the first half of 2018, we are expanding our sales channels by establishing dedicated teams for the extremity orthopedics and advanced wound care markets.
-This change, along with our existing channels, will improve our focus and competitiveness and better align our product portfolio with our clinical customers.
+During the first half of 2018, we completed the expansion of our sales channels by establishing dedicated teams for the extremity orthopedics, acute wound reconstruction, outpatient wound care and surgical reconstruction markets.
+We added 60 sales positions across these channels which will improve our focus and competitiveness and better align our product portfolio with our clinical customers.

-Our objective is to become a multi-billion dollar diversified global medical technology company that helps patients by limiting uncertainty for medical professionals, and is a high-quality investment for shareholders.
+Our objective is to become a multi-billion dollar diversified global medical technology company that helps patients by limiting uncertainty for medical professionals and is a high-quality investment for shareholders.
 We will achieve these goals by becoming a company recognized as a leader by our customers worldwide in specialty surgical applications, regenerative technologies and extremities orthopedics.
 Our strategy is built around four pillars: 1) building an execution-focused culture, 2) achieving relevant scale, 3) improving agility and innovations, and 4) leading in customer excellence.
 These four pillars support our strategic initiatives to deliver on our commitments through improved planning and communication, optimizing our infrastructure, and strategically aligned tuck-in acquisitions.